-The board of directors and audit committee, if established, must in their operations take into account that the Auditing Act and the EU Audit Regulation contain many mandatory duties relating to, for example, preparing the appointment of an auditor, monitoring the services offered by an auditor and evaluating the independence of an auditor as well as auditing itself.
-The audit committee will handle the auditor's report and possible audit minutes as well as the supplementary report presented by the auditor to the audit committee.
-If necessary, the audit committee will discuss any key factors arising in the course of the aforementioned duties with the auditor.
+The board of directors and the audit committee, if established, must in their operations take into account that the Auditing Act and the EU Audit Regulation contain many mandatory duties relating to, for example, preparing the appointment of an auditor, monitoring the services offered by the auditor, and assessing the independence of the auditor, as well as auditing itself.
+The audit committee addresses the auditor's report and any audit minutes as well as the supplementary report presented by the auditor to the audit committee.
+If necessary, the audit committee discusses any key factors arising in the course of the aforementioned duties with the auditor.